-Ford keys have evolved in many ways since they were first introduced in 1908.
+Henry ford produced the first ever ford car on this day in history 16th June 1903.
+Ford keys have evolved in many ways since they were first introduced.
 What started as a simple manual mechanical key is now a highly sophisticated device that utilises more technology than ever before.
 If you went back in time to 1908 and told a Ford driver they could start their car with the push of a button you would have most likely been drowned for believing in witchcraft.

 Forward on over 100 years and Ford owners have the ability to unlock their car remotely and manage individually defined comfort settings linked to their key.
 The added technology and control embedded into Ford car keys has seen the cost of buying a replacement car key rocket through the roof.
 A recent car key prices report reveals that new Ford keys can cost as much as £230.
 Perhaps the simple old mechanical keys from the early 19th century were better after all?